 Educating the Next Generation

 As part of an internationally recognized teaching hospital, the Rheumatology Unit is committed to preparing the next generation of leading academic physicians, scientists and clinician-educators.
-Our fellowship program, affiliated with Harvard Medical School, entails intensive study of the clinical, diagnostic, therapeutic, pathogenic and research aspects of Lyme disease and other rheumatologic diseases.
-Internal medicine residents also gain exposure to Lyme disease patients as part of their general training.
+Our fellowship program, affiliated with Harvard Medical School, entails intensive study of the clinical, diagnostic, therapeutic, pathogenic and research aspects of Lyme arthritis and other rheumatologic diseases.
+Internal medicine residents also gain exposure to Lyme arthritis patients as part of their general training.